joannaskorupska/Adafruit_UNTZtrument/README.md

 ![untz step sequencer](/../master/button1.gif?raw=true)

 Press button 1 to select the scale, press button 1 again to select the midi channel, press it again to return to normal.
 The value is indicated by the location of the intersection of the displayed horizontal and vertical line counting left to right and down.
 The value is changed by selecting a new value while the current value is being displayed.
-Selection of the same scale will alternate between notes being held for a duration and playing the note for each sequence light that is lite.
+Selection of the same scale will alternate between notes being held for a duration or playing the note for each sequence light that is lite.

+All layers default to the major scale with notes being held.
+All grid sets have the same scales.
+Layers default to midi channels 3, 4, 5, 6, 7, 8, 9 (drum kit), 2 (performance layer).
+All grid sets have the same midi channels.

 Hold button 1 for five seconds to erase everything in volitale memory.